heiher/natmap/README.md

 public address after the port mapping is established.
 The script can update the DNS record for external access.

+In UDP mode on Windows, make sure your application server is bound to `0.0.0.0` or `::`, not the local network IP.

 Please note that you need to open the firewall to allow access to the bind port.

 #### OpenWrt